ErickNavarroD/Ancestry_aware_analysis_rs5848/README.md

-# Local ancestry-aware analysis between genetic variants within the progranulin gene and Alzheimers Disease
+# Local ancestry-aware association analysis between genetic variants within the progranulin gene and Alzheimers Disease

 This repository contains the code used to conduct a local ancestry-aware association analyses between genetic variants within the progranulin gene and Alzheimers Disease.
 This analysis was performed using data from the Alzheimer's Disease Sequencing Project (ADSP).